oddbird/oddsite/content/2019/10/02/sass-modules.rst

 ======================

-Don't worry if it doesn't make sense right away: this version is completely backwards compatatbile, and we have at least a year before anything will be deprecated from the old way of doing things.
+Don't worry if it doesn't make sense right away: this version is completely backwards compatible, and we have at least a year before anything will be deprecated from the old way of doing things.